Numbers for Penguins' Evgeni Malkin even better in February

 Since being honored Feb.
 1 as NHL's first star for his play last month, Malkin's production in terms of points per game (1.58 to 1.67) and games with at least one goal (seven of 12 in January; six of nine in February) have improved.

-"Just the determination every shift… when he's feeling it like that, you can't take the puck off of him," Sidney Crosby said.
-"He's carrying the puck from end to end, taking it the net, he's shooting, he just good in every area.
-So I think just that you can tell when he has that extra step – and he has that right now."
+"Just the determination every shift … when he's feeling it like that, you can't take the puck off of him," Sidney Crosby said.
+"He's carrying the puck from end to end, taking it to the net, he's shooting.
+He's just good in every area.
+So I think just that you can tell when he has that extra step — and he has that right now."

-Malkin has 19 goals and 13 assists over the penguins' past 19 games – a stretch in which they have gone 15-3-1 to go from a point from the Metropolitan Division basement into (briefly) first place.
+Malkin has 19 goals and 13 assists over the Penguins' past 19 games — a stretch in which they have gone 15-3-1 to go from a point from the Metropolitan Division basement into (briefly) first place.

-Malkin has nine two-point games and six three-point games among those 19 contests.
-That has propelled him into second place in the league in both points (70) and goals (33) for the season.
+Malkin has nine two-point games and six three-point games among those 19 games.
+That has propelled him into second place in the league in points (70) and goals (33) for the season.

 But to hear linemate Carl Hagelin tell it, Malkin isn't as satisfied with his game as others might be.
 Hagelin insists, for example, that Malkin's one-shot, one-assist effort in a 4-3 shootout loss to Dallas might stick in Malkin's craw more than the hat trick he put up Jan.
 30 stays with him.